-For a more intuitive understanding of how the mixing sliders on the red, greeen and blue tabs behave, consider the following:
+For a more intuitive understanding of how the mixing sliders on the R, G and B tabs behave, consider the following:

-- for the red destination channel, adjusting sliders to the right will make the R, G or B areas of the image more red.
-Moving the slider to the left will make those areas more cyan. - for the green destination channel, adjusting sliders to the right will make the R, G or B areas of the image more green.
-Moving the slider to the left will make those areas more magenta. - for the blue destination channel, adjusting sliders to the right will make the R, G or B areas of the image more blue.
-Moving the slider to the left will make those areas more yellow.
+- for the R destination channel, adjusting sliders to the right will make the R, G or B areas of the image more "red".
+Moving the slider to the left will make those areas more "cyan". - for the G destination channel, adjusting sliders to the right will make the R, G or B areas of the image more "green".
+Moving the slider to the left will make those areas more "magenta". - for the B destination channel, adjusting sliders to the right will make the R, G or B areas of the image more "blue".
+Moving the slider to the left will make those areas more "yellow".

-R. G and B tab controls
+R, G and B tab controls